SmileiPIC/tutorials/advanced_wakefield.rst

 By default, the optimal absorption angle is set to be normal to all faces.
 In other words, the laser will be optimally absorbed on the +X face.

-The box is initally empty of plasma.
+The box is initially empty of plasma.

 **Action**: Try to run the simulation and observe laser absorption on the Ymin and Ymax faces with the Probe diagnostic.
 Notice that a fraction of the laser is reflected back into the simulation domain.
 This is a numerical artefact induced by non perfect absorbing boundary conditions.